How to protect your phone from hackers

 Use Strong Passwords

 Don’t use years, pets’ names, or popular words!
 A strong password is long (more than 7 digits).
-And it includes upper-case letters, lower-case letters, numbers, and special characters.
+It includes upper-case letters, lower-case letters, numbers, and special characters.
 Don’t use one password with all accounts!
-If a leak happens, the hackers will receive access to all web-services you use.
+If a leak happens, the hackers will receive access to all web services you use.
 If you think you’ve created a strong password — you can test it on this website.

 Use apps ONLY from Google Play or App Store

 Each new app is reviewed by experts from the app distribution services.
 Google uses both manual and automated app review systems.
 It checks the new app for compliance with developer guidelines.
 The Apple team also downloads new apps and tests them, but even stricter.
 While Android Apps usually get approved in 2 hours, Apple can torture the newcomers for up to 2 days.
 Both companies decline if there’s a small suspicion that the app is malware.

 Google Play and App Store developer guidelines require in-app privacy.
 The apps are obliged to ask for permission to use other smartphone features, like a camera, microphone, geolocation, contacts, and others.
 If they don’t, they get rejected.
 Be sure not to download any apps outside the trusted platforms.